ashira104/Lusternia-Packages/README.md

 	 - Close Mudlet.
      - Locate the following path: C:\Users\<username>\.config\mudlet\profiles\<lusternia profile name>
 	 - Locate the Database_ndb file and delete it.
+ - Target Tracking
+  - Target Tracking (Ashira)
+   - Set a target caller and auto update your target during combat.
+   - CALLER <name> to set who is calling targerts.
+   - AIM <name> to manually set a target.
+   - can use Bashing.target in keybindings/aliases to match this.
  - Timequakes
    - TQHELP for a pop-up with commands.
    - Will call out start of a timequake (if you are on Prime), appearance/release of anomalies, attempt to release the anomaly, if you are releasing, where you are releasing, if someone else is releasing.
 Other commands listed in TQHELP.